hellof2e/vite-plugin-dev-inspector/README.md

 ## Introduction

 A vite plugin which provides the ability that to jump to the local IDE when you click the element of browser automatically.
-It supports Vue2 & 3 & SSR.
+It supports Vue2, Vue3, React, Svelte,Angular, SSR(All frameworks).

 ## Installation